Ship stuck in Suez Canal is freed: Everything you need to know

 "Ship in front of us ran aground while going through the canal and is now stuck sideways," Julianne Cona wrote on Instagram as she snapped a photo of Ever Given from her own cargo ship, "looks like we might be here for a little bit."

-It was one of the approximately 321 ships that have amassed in the bottleneck, according to the Suez Canal Authority.
+It was one of the approximately 321 ships that had amassed in the bottleneck, according to the Suez Canal Authority.

 When the ship was lodged, shipping companies faced a dilemma: wait for the Ever Given to be floated or divert around the Horn of Africa, another sea route that links Europe and Asia.
 The latter option would delay shipments by up to 14 days.